-The Heritage Computer Challenge 2007 Heritage High School Newport News, Virginia C++ Division
+Heritage High School Newport News, Virginia

-Welcome

-Welcome to the Heritage Computer Challenge for 2007!
+Welcome Welcome to the Heritage Computer Challenge for 2009!
 You are to be commended for taking the time and making the effort to be here today.
-Have a great time and may all your programming efforts be successful!

-~Mr. Charles F. Monroe, Contest Director

-Instructions

-The problems for this contest appear on the following pages, listed in order of difficulty.
+Have a great time and may all your programming efforts be successful! ~Mr. Charles F. Monroe, Contest Director Instructions The problems for this contest appear on the following pages, listed in order of difficulty.
 The maximum number of points you can earn is indicated under the title to each problem.
 Problems are designed in the format used by The Great Computer Challenge, held annually each Spring at Old Dominion University.
 Some of these problems were actually used at the Great Computer Challenge in previous years.
 Remember, this is a timed contest.
 Therefore, it is unlikely that you or anyone else will have time to complete all 5 problems in the allotted time.
 The winners will be the persons who earn the most points.
 You must earn at least 1 point to place.

-Solutions should be saved as a project on your personal drive K in a folder whose name is IDENTICAL to the project file name (minus the extension).
+Each solution should be saved as a project on your personal drive K in a folder whose name is IDENTICAL to the project file name (minus the extension).
 Source file names are up to you, as long as their extension is .cpp.

-List of problems

-Monroe Numbers Three Sailors and a Monkey Holler for a Dollar Pyramid of Letters (Revisited) Perfect Numbers 10 points 10 points 20 points 20 points 30 points
+List of problems Monroe Numbers Three Sailors and a Monkey Cryptarithm Pyramid of Letters (Take Three) Perfect Numbers 10 points 10 points 20 points 20 points 30 points

-Monroe Numbers (10 points)

-Save in folder named: MonroeNumbers
+Monroe Numbers (10 points) Save in folder named: MonroeNumbers

 You have heard of Fibonacci numbers, but have you ever heard of Monroe numbers?
 The first Monroe number is 0.
 The second one is 0.
 And the third Monroe number is 1.
 From then on, each Monroe number is the sum of the previous 3 Monroe numbers.
-Write a C++ program to allow the user to indicate which Monroe number he/she would like to view (1 to 39 please) and then display the requested Monroe number.
-Thus, the $29^{th}$ Monroe number would be 4700770.
+Write a C{++} program to allow the user to indicate which Monroe number he/she would like to view (1 to 39 please) and then display the requested Monroe number.
+Thus, the 29th Monroe number would be 4700770.
 To get full credit, your program must find the 39th Monroe number as quickly as it finds the 29th.

 Three Sailors and a Monkey (10 points)

 Save in folder named: Sailors

 Three sailors, shipwrecked with a monkey on a desert island, have gathered on one day a pile of coconuts that are to be divided early the next day.
 Sometime during the night, one sailor arises, divides the pile into three equal parts, and finds one coconut left over, which he gives to the monkey.
-He then hides his share, and returns the remaining coconuts to a single pile.
-Later during the same night, each of the other two sailors arises separately and repeats the performance of the first sailor.
-In the morning all three sailors arise, divide the pile into three equal shares, and find one coconut left over, which they give to the monkey.
+He then hides